Igor Sakharov: Prague uprising and end of the war

 On 5 May 1945, Sakharov, alongside Bunyachenko, had begun making agreements with Czechoslovak forces to support each other in a rebellion against the Germans in Prague.
 Sakharov's regiment followed the 3rd Regiment and entered Prague before reaching Smíchov and splitting the city along the Vltava.
 Sakharov then pushed north from the Vltava, coming into contact with German forces around Strahov Monastery.
 On 7 May 1945, after Sakharov's forces had taken Petřín, a group of American war reporters arrived at the headquarters of his regiment, where they informed him that the United States Third Army of George S. Patton would not be pushing into Prague and that the city would instead be taken by the Soviet forces.
 Upon hearing this, Sakharov immediately informed Bunyachenko, who ordered him to withdraw his regiment to the village of Suchomasty.

 On 9 May 1945, he began moving towards Plzeň with his regiment.
 Three days later, he was ordered by Bunyachenko to stand down as the division had been disbanded.
-Sakharov subsequently fled to the American occupation zone in Germany, where he avoided repatriation to the Soviet Union under Operation Keelhaul.
+Sakharov subsequently fled to the American occupation zone in Germany, where he avoided repatriation to the Soviet Union.